-Are you wondering why your post editor doesn’t have a “visual” tab or looking for deactivating the toolbars when previewing your WordPress site?
+Are you wondering why your Classic post editor doesn’t have a “visual” tab or looking for deactivating the toolbars when previewing your WordPress site?
 WordPress admin interface has quite a lot features and mastering them needs long learning curve.
-User profile is one such a feature in admin interface having lot of important functions and in this article we will touch upon important 7 user profile settings for WordPress users.
+User profile is one such a feature in admin interface having lot of important functions.
+In this article, we will touch upon important 7 user profile settings for WordPress users.

 1. Enable or Disable Visual Editor